Team-11-project/jewelleryShop/README.md

 the backend and frontend have to be run simultaneously

 # run the backend app:
-#install dependencies
+change directory into the base folder of the backend,

+install dependencies:
 npm install

-#run in dev mode
+run in dev mode:
 npm run start:dev

-#run in production mode
+run in production mode:
 npm run start:prod

-#run in debug mode
+run in debug mode:
 npm run start:debug

 # run the frontend app:
-#install dependencies
+install dependencies:
 npm install

-#run in dev mode
+run in dev mode:
 npm run dev